qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

     parallel_exp.analysis.set_options(plot=False, broadcast=True)

-When the 'broadcast' flag is set, the specified option will be applied to each child experiment.
+When the `broadcast` flag is set to `True`, the specified option will be applied to each child experiment.
 In this instance, the analysis will not generate a figure for the child experiment after the analysis.